Activities | Sky

 Plan Ahead!
 Meteor showers are the perfect time to plan your outdoor trips.
 Time to reserve that special cabin in the mountains or think about a camping adventure in the high desert, mountains or countryside.

-Great Viewing
+Great Viewing Spots

-First off Get outta the City!
+First off - Get outta the City.

 Light pollution from large cities ruins most all night